pouchdb-community/pouchdb-load/README.md

 });
 ```

-This will tell the plugin that the dumpfile `'http://example.com/my-dump-file.txt'` is just a proxy for `''http://mysite.com/mydb'`.
-So when you pick up replication again, it won't start from 0 but rather will start from the checkpoint reported by the dump file.
+This will tell the plugin that the dumpfile `'http://example.com/my-dump-file.txt'` is just a proxy for `'http://mysite.com/mydb'`.
+So when you pick up replication again, it won't start from 0 but rather will start from the last checkpoint reported by the dump file.

 #### Notes on idempotency